RishikRVR/crun/README.md

 Usage: crun <filename> [options] [target] ...

 Options: (Script Specific)

-  --update : Download and install the latest version of crun available online (wget is required) And all other 'make' options
+  --update  : Download and install the latest version of crun available online (wget is required) --rm-old  : Delete previously cached compiled-binaries in the working directory --help    : Print this message and exit.
+  --version : Print the version number of crun and exit.

+And all other 'make' options mentioned above as [options] [target] ...
 ```
 # Supported Operating Systems
 Only Linux And macOS Are Currently Supported